 - Disease monitoring: A change in HRV can be an early sign of certain health conditions such as heart failure, sleep apnoea or depression.
 Similarly, monitoring HRV can be helpful for conditions such as diabetes, asthma or chronic renal failure.

 - Optimising training load: HRV monitoring can help athletes better optimise their training loads to avoid overtraining and injury.

 The heart rate variability testing method captures these dynamic changes in the heartbeat and thus the body's ability to slow down and speed up the pulse.

 The method is particularly suitable in neurology for the examination of

 The examination standard includes three clearly defined conditions:

-- The deep and slow inhalation and exhalation in a given rhythm.
+- Deep and slow inhalation and exhalation in a predetermined rhythm.

-- The short strong blowing against a resistance also called "Valsalva manoeuvre ".
+- The short, forceful blow against a resistance, also called the "Valsalva manoeuvre ".